-If osteoarthritis (OA) causes you pain, you don’t have to grin and bear it.
-Several types of medications and other treatments can bring you relief.
+If (OA) causes you pain, you don’t have to grin and bear it.
+Several types of and other treatments can bring you relief.
 They may not get rid of your pain totally, but they can often ease it enough for you to do the things you want and need to do.

 There are many types of medicines to choose from, but like all drugs, each has its pros and cons.
 Talk to your doctor about them to decide what’s best for you.